kevinsullivan/physvm_develop/README.md

   - Customer creates new instance
   - It provides VSCode dev environment and a place to build new stuff
   - .devcontainer directory, each fork (project) has Dockerfile with hooks to extend platform image

+Next task 3: Create a project instance for working with Andrew on his case studies Next task 4: Create a project instance for the rest of Peirce